Take it away, Belles!

 – There will be some skills that will become your nemeses (“180 TRANSITIONS Y U FORSAKE ME” – TL;DR).
 Try not to get fixated on them: with time, they will come.
 Promise.

 – “Anything that takes you longer to pass isn’t a reflection on you as a person, or your potential, or us saying that you aren’t trying hard enough: it means that we like your body unbroken and don’t want to send you off to team training before you’re ready” – TL;DR

 – “Make use of practice time for the things you haven’t passed and don’t be afraid to ask other people for feedback or help” – WickHit

 – Remember there will be other chances to pass things soon so if you miss one, don’t panic.

 – “I know it’s really hard and I’m a massive hypocrite but try not to stress about that one skill you think you’ll never pass in a million years (bloody 27/5).
 You WILL get there” – WildKat

 – “If it helps you focus, make a list of the last things you have left to pass so as you pass them and cross them off, you can see your progress” – WickHit

-- "Extra practice is super helpful!
-And if you can watch a scrim that'll help you know what to expect when you transition to playing with the big girls" - WildKat
+– “Extra practice is super helpful!
+Try to go to a post-mins session to watch a scrim as that’ll help you know what to expect when you transition to playing with the big girls” – WildKat

 – Mins testing is a really good chance to cheer on your fellow pre-mins (especially if they’re really close to passing).
 Giving people support and encouragement will give them a boost, and create a positive environment for everyone.